Can You Insure a Salvage Title Car?

 Difference Between Rebuilt and Salvage Titles

-Rebuilt Titles
+Rebuilt Cars

-Because rebuilt vehicles are safe to drive, you’re likely to see them if you’re in the used car market.
+Because rebuilds are safe to drive, you’re likely to see them if you’re in the used car market.
 Many people favor them because they’re so much cheaper than vehicles with clean titles.
 But you could be in for a rude shock when you try to insure one.
 Some insurers, like PEMCO, won’t offer coverage options such as collision or comprehensive if you own one.

 • Make sure your car has proper repairs to make it drivable